 The measurement system shall fulfil certain requirements on accuracy, resolution and sample rate.
 The requirements vary dependent upon the concrete ancillary service market.
 The tables below describe the specifications to withhold.
-For the resolution, it is the easiest of the two requirements to fulfill.
+The accuracy limit of maximum +-5% entails that the power meter's accuracy of the actual power consumption cannot violate +-5%.
+The mean absolute error denotes the maximum average absolute error between the provider's frequency measurements and Energinet's frequency measurement.
+The resolution is the minimum allowed resolution.